kentshenlim/Tic-Tac-Toe/README.md

   JavaScript, serving as a practice exercise.
 - Tested with Jest

+### Credits

+- Virus figures from [BioRender](https://www.biorender.com/), a full-blown website for drawing research-quality scientific image and illustration.

 ### Design

 - The app is built using three independent core modules, namely: